Conquest of the Yuwen: The campaign

 In February or March 344 (345 according to the Book of Wei), Murong Huang was finally ready to conquer the Yuwen.
 He sought advice from his official, Gao Xu, who agreed that he should launch the campaign to curb the growing Yuwen threat, but also warned that the campaign will be dangerous, even to their generals.
 Therefore, Murong Huang set out with his army, employing Murong Han as his vanguard general and Liu Pei (劉佩) as his adjutant.
 He further divided his army among his brother, Murong Jūn, his sons, Murong Ke and Murong Ba, and his general Muyu Gen. They advanced into the Yuwen's domain through three separate routes.

 Meanwhile, Yidougui dispatched the Chief of Nanluo, Yuwen Sheyegan (宇文涉夜干) with three armies consisting of his best soldiers to repel the invaders.
 As they were allies, the Later Zhao also sent their generals, Bai Sheng (白勝) and Wang Ba (王霸) from Gansong (甘松; in present-day Taibus Banner, Inner Mongolia) as reinforcements.
 Huang sent a messenger to warn Han about Sheyegan's military prowess, but he replied that he knew from his time among the Yuwen that Sheyegan's reputation was a farce, and that if he could destroy the main Yuwen army under him, then the rest of the state would collapse.

 Thus, Murong Han marched forward and fought Sheyegan in battle.
 As they were fighting, Murong Ba suddenly appeared and attacked Sheyegan's flank.
 Sheyegan was killed, and when his soldiers saw that he was dead, his army crumbled and scattered.
-The Yan soldiers chased after the fleeing Yuwen troops to their capital of Zimengchuan (紫蒙川, northwest of present-day Chaoyang, Liaoning).
+The Yan soldiers chased after the fleeing Yuwen troops to their capital of Zimengchuan (紫蒙川, in present-day Chifeng, Inner Mongolia).
 Yidougui managed to escape the city and fled to the northern desert.
 During the fighting, however, Gao Xu and Liu Pei were killed by stray arrows, and Murong Han was also injured by an arrow.